 January 21 2019

-It’s normal for babies to have ‘wind’ or ‘gas’ but when it gets trapped or there’s too much it becomes painful and makes little ones unsettled.
+It’s normal for babies to have ‘wind’ or ‘gas’ but when it gets trapped or there’s too much, it becomes painful and makes little ones unsettled - but you can help.

-Many bubs pass wind frequently without crying; some cry for a short time before they ‘pop-off ’ and become instantly happy afterwards; others are unsettled and squirm five minutes into a feed or at the end of a feed; and some seem to be in pain or discomfort most of the day and night.
+Many babies pass wind frequently without crying; some cry for a short time before they pass wind and become instantly happy afterwards; others are unsettled and squirm five minutes into a feed or at the end of a feed and some seem to be in pain or discomfort for most of the day and night.

 A difficult and complicated birth can result in compression trauma around the base of your newborn’s head.
 This compression can irritate the vagus nerve that is responsible for the body’s ability to rest and digest.
 This nerve irritation can cause poor digestion and unsettled behaviour.

-If your littlie was born premature she is likely to suffer from wind discomfort due to an immature digestive system.
+If your little one was born premature, she is likely to suffer from wind discomfort due to an immature digestive system.
 Bubs born by caesarean are also susceptible to wind pain.
 This is because during vaginal birth bub ingests a mouthful of ‘good’ bacteria on the way through the birth canal, which does not occur during a caesarean-assisted birth.